 New technology offers opportunities to improve teaching and learning, research, and collaboration with global partners.
 Data collection and advanced analytics can be used to improve academic performance, student retention and employability after study.
 It makes institutions more agile, efficient, cost-effective, and market-responsive.

 In a challenging marketplace set to get even tougher after coronavirus, embracing digital transformation is essential.

-To find out more about how universities can rise to the multiple challenges they face in 2020 and beyond, download the new BrightGen whitepaper: Higher Education, Global Competition and Student Numbers: How the UK’s Universities can Maintain and Gain.
+Want to find out more about how universities can rise to the multiple challenges they face in our changing environment?
+Download the new BrightGen whitepaper: Higher Education, Global Competition and Student Numbers: How the UK’s Universities can Maintain and Gain.